nathy-cpu/tetris/README.md

 # Tetris

 Good old tetris, written in C using raylib.
-Heavily inspired by <link> and <link>
+Heavily inspired by <https://github.com/KineticTactic/Tetris-C.git> and <https://github.com/educ8s/Cpp-Tetris-Game-with-raylib>

-### Dependencies
+## Dependencies

 - `gcc` compiler
 - `make` for building and running
-- raylib 5.5 built and added to path
+- raylib 5.5 built (preferable as a shared library) and added to path

-### Building and running
+## Building and running

 ```sh
 make build # or just make
 ```

+The default build target produces a debug build with ASAN and UBSAN enabled.

 for release builds:

 ```sh
 make build BUILD=release
 ```

 The built executable will be in the `bin/` directory.

 You can also run directly using:

 ```sh
 make run
 ```

-### Todos:
+### Todos

-- Fix the leaking Music object
+- [ ] Fix the leaking Music object
+- [ ] Add animation for block clearance
-- Add pause and resume logic
+- [ ] Add pause and resume logic
-- Refine the UI
+- [ ] Refine the UI
-- Add menus and settings
+- [ ] Add menus and settings